circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Consumer groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Lidmaatschapsbijdrage particulieren, Actiecode, Aankoop saldo
+- Profile fields to show: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo
 - Show wizard fields: Bank
 - Show agreement: Yes